Fort De Soto Park

-South-southwest of St. Petersburg, Florida, Fort De Soto Park is a park operated by Pinellas County on five offshore keys, or islands: Madelaine Key, St. Jean Key, St. Christopher Key, Bonne Fortune Key and the main island, Mullet Key.
+Fort De Soto Park is a county park located south-southwest of St. Petersburg, Florida, operated by Pinellas County.
+The park consists of five offshore keys, or islands: Madelaine Key, St. Jean Key, St. Christopher Key, Bonne Fortune Key and the main island, Mullet Key.
 The keys are connected by either bridge or causeway.
 The island group is accessible by toll road from the mainland.
 Historically, the islands were used for military fortifications; remnants and a museum exhibit this history.
 Two piers, beaches, picnic area, hiking trails, bicycling trails, kayak trail, and a ferry to Egmont Key State Park are available.

 The park is a gateway site for the Great Florida Birding Trail.

 History

 Early history

 The area of today's Fort De Soto was originally inhabited by the Tocobaga Native Americans from about 1000 to 1500 ACE.
 They lived on Mullet Key and other barrier islands in the area, eating fish, clams, conch, oysters and whelks from the Gulf of Mexico.
 Their diet was supplemented by occasional game food as well as the plants they gathered.